martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 ![Spatial distribution of clusters within a branch representing high density, organised development with a fringe-like disorder in their patterns.](source/figures/ch8/PRG_hierarchical_branch_1.png "Spatial distribution of clusters within a branch representing high density, organised development with a fringe-like disorder in their patterns."){#fig:PRG_hierarchical_branch_1 width=100%}

 This basic description of branching shows that the top-level structure of the taxonomy reflects the spatial logic of the structure of Prague to a high degree of interpretability.
 As the key aim of this study is not to provide deep insight into Prague's structure but to develop the method itself, this section does not go into further detail.
-However, the rest of the maps of individual branches is available as an ==Appendix 8.1.==
+However, the rest of the maps of individual branches is available as an Appendix 8.1.

 \newpage